libp2p/specs/7-properties.md

 ### 7.5.7 Protocol Multicodecs

 Here, we present a table with the multicodecs defined for each IPFS protocol that has a wire componenent.
-This list may change overtime and currently exists as a guide for implementation
+This list may change over time and currently exists as a guide for implementation.

 protocol | multicodec
 :---- | :----